 - Crafted in a Sturdy metal frame that includes secured metal slats as well as additional metal side rails and center legs for Ensured stability and durability.
 Does not require foundation

-- Queen size bed frame is made of a sturdy metal construction with modern industrial appeal for the perfect bedroom decor
+- MODERN DESIGN: Queen size bed frame is made of a sturdy metal construction with modern industrial appeal for the perfect bedroom decor

-- Straight lines create perfect equilaterals on each side of the frame to give your bedroom the timeless look it's been waiting for
+- SIMPLE BUT STYLISH: Crisp lines and a smooth finish create a sense of symmetry that will give your bedroom the timeless look it's been waiting for

 Outdated ideas of frilly feminine canopy beds shouldn't stop you from considering a canopy bed.
 It's possible to find a modern, masculine bed that suits your bedroom and lifestyle.
 With clean, elegant designs, a canopy bed can be something any man feels comfortable sleeping in.

 Keep in mind that it's a piece of furniture that will dominate the bedroom it's in so find one that fits well in the space and keep the rest of the room minimal and simple for best effect.